sparkleformation/sparkle_formation/docs/README.md

 ## What it Looks Like
 Below is a basic SparkleFormation template which would provision an elastic load balancer forwarding port 80 to an autoscaling group of ec2 instances.
-For the following to work in AWS, you'll need to have a key called `sparklesinfrakey` on your account.
-Otherwise, replace `sparklesinfrakey` below with the name of a key pair on your account.
+For the following to work in AWS, you'll need to have a key called `sparkleinfrakey` on your account.
+Otherwise, replace `sparkleinfrakey` below with the name of a key pair on your account.

 ```ruby
 SparkleFormation.new('website') do